mastodon/joinmastodon/CONTRIBUTING.md

 ## Translations

 You can submit translations for the website via [Crowdin](https://crowdin.com/project/joinmastodon).
 They are periodically merged into the codebase.
+Translations should cover a reasonable amount of the content, and in particular at least the whole of the main landing page, before they will be merged.
 See the [README](./README.md) for more information.

 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/mastodon/localized.svg)](https://crowdin.com/project/joinmastodon)